Skip to content

 python -m pip install -U huggingface_hub

-python -c "from huggingface_hub import snapshot_download; snapshot_download(repo_id='bigai/TongSIM-Asset', repo_type='dataset', local_dir='TongSIM-Asset', local_dir_use_symlinks=False)"
+python -c "from huggingface_hub import snapshot_download; snapshot_download(repo_id='bigai/tongsim-unreal-content', repo_type='dataset', local_dir='tongsim-unreal-content', local_dir_use_symlinks=False)"

 Import vs copy